Sense of Place and the Art of Interpretation

 A downward pointing arrow symbol in black and white.

-Sense of Place and the Art of Interpretation brings a different lens to interpretation, expanding how programs and connections are shaped through place, meaning, and story.
+This training brings a different lens to interpretation, expanding how programs are designed and shaped through connections to place, meaning, and story.

 Group of seven people, five men and two women, posing on the porch of the John Fitzgerald Kennedy National Historic Site, with a sign indicating its name and historical significance.